Top Gun Locations

 The club where Cruise sings to McGillis is the Officer's Club at Naval Air Station North Island on Coronado.
 [Thanks to Luis Lujan]

 The bar scene where Tom Cruise is Sulking with Kelly Mcgillis and the planes are in the background, where Kelly says "So I am too late" Where Tom Cruise is drinking water at the bar was "The Windsock" on 2904 Pacific Highway.
-As a matter of fact there were 2 brass placks on the bar top where Tom Cruise and Kelly McGillis Sat.
+As a matter of fact there were two brass plaques on the bar top where Tom Cruise and Kelly McGillis Sat.
 [Thanks to Trevor Harris] Sadly, the Windsock has since been demolished.
-There are plans to make another restuarant there.
+There are plans to make another restaurant there.
 [Thanks to Joe De Los Santos]

 The bathroom scene, where Maverick follows Charlie (Kelly McGillis's character) into the ladies restroom after singing, was filmed at the USO Building on the Navy's recruit training command in San Diego.
 The scene shows maverick walking out of the club into the ladies room.
 He was actually walking through the front entrance of the USO building.
 It was filmed at night to look as though he is walking out of the club.
 There is a plaque on the front door of the ladies room, showing that is was used for that scene in Top Gun.
 [Thanks to Daniel Jennings]